Do you find it difficult to be confident as an artist?

 Similarly, you have to draw in order to become better.

-By allotting a little time each day to work on a personal project, you are taking the first step to overcoming Imposter Syndrome and becoming a more confident artist.
+By allotting a little time each day to work on a personal project, you are taking the first step to overcome Imposter Syndrome and becoming a more confident artist.

 Ugh.
 Just don’t.